-Hardship postings: what you should know
+Hardship postings in the Foreign Service: what you should know

 It’s funny to me that many people imagine diplomats as Ivy League educated cocktail-circuit regulars who only hang out with high society.
 Because the majority of diplomatic jobs overseas are hardship postings, which means that living conditions are relatively difficult.
 Many diplomats I know have seen it all when it comes to things like scary diseases, abject poverty, violent crime, and pollution.